NBA Referee Salary 2026: How Much Do They Make?

 The issue of the wage gap in the WNBA is a serious one.
 The contentious gender wage gap issue has been an issue of heated debate over the past three or so years due to the burgeoning nature of WNBA visibility behind social media.

-After 3 – 5 years of officiating, referees qualify for higher salaries at the senior level.
+After several years of officiating, referees may qualify for higher-paying assignments at the senior level.

 NBA Referee Earnings Per Game

 When it comes to earnings per game basis, NBA referees tend to enjoy a better payout.
-As we have already established, the range of NBA referees is around $150000 and $250000, while the number of regular games every season is 82.
+As we have already established, the commonly reported range of NBA referees is around $150,000 and $550,000, while the number of regular-season games for each team is 82.

-Therefore, calculating the earnings per game is a breeze.
+Therefore, calculating a rough annual-pay equivalent per team game is a breeze.
 All we need to do is divide the annual pay by the number of games.

 For instance;